EPF Registration for Employers: Guide to EPF Employer Login

 Step-by-Step Guide for EPF Registration for Private Limited Companies

-Following the steps below will help you to ease the EPF application process:
+Following the steps below will help you ease the EPF application process:

-1. The first step of the filing process is to get a Digital Signature Certificate (DSC) for the company’s approved signature.
+1. The first step in the filing process is to obtain a Digital Signature Certificate (DSC) for the company’s authorized signature.
 This digital proof is required for online purchases and entries.

 2. List the company on the Unified Portal.
 Visit the Employees’ Provident Fund Organisation (EPFO) Unified Portal to create an account.
 Complete the necessary information about your business, including its name, location, and phone number.